oneoffcoder/rpa/source/index.rst

 Preface
 =======

 This book is a tutorial for learning Romanized Popular Alphabet (RPA).
-RPA is a writing system developed for writing the Hmong language in the early 1900's.
+RPA is a writing system, based on Latin alphabets, developed for writing the Hmong language in the early 1900's.
 This book is a ``work-in-process`` and more information and learning content will be included in the future.

 .. toctree::
    :maxdepth: 2
    :numbered:
    :caption: Contents

+   cvt
+   consonants
+   vowels
+   tones
+   syllables
+   enunciation

 Copyright